sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 ## Set up DNS entries

-DNS must be configured
+All the proper DNS entries must be configured.

 Note that setting hostnames in /etc/hosts *will not work*.
+DNS entries are required.

 Select a domain name (FQDN) you control, e.g. openshift.example.com